Home »

-Given a list, and we have to remove all occurrences of a given element from the list in Python.
+Given a Python list, we have to remove all occurrences of the given elements from it.

 Input: